 I bought my first digital SLR in January 2004.
-While the 300D (called "Digital Rebel" in the US) was a nice beginners camera, I soon outgrew it and as soon as I could justify the expense, I started upgrading to Canon's professional line of cameras and lenses.
-While my initial focus was on landscape photography, gradually changed to sports, which tends to require fast cameras and lenses to capture peak action (often in low light).
-I'm currently on my fourth pro-level camera, an 1DX Mark II.
+While the Canon 300D (called “Digital Rebel” in the US) was a nice beginners camera, I soon outgrew it and as soon as I could justify the expense, I started upgrading to Canon’s professional line of cameras and lenses.
+While my initial focus was on landscape photography, it gradually changed to sports.
+Capturing fast-paced action (often in low light) requires fast cameras and lenses.
+I’m currently on my fourth pro-level camera, still in the Canon ecosystem.

 I retired from competitive track&field in January 2006.
-Photography turned into a secondary job a month later, when I started working as a freelance sports photographer for Luxemburger Wort, Luxembourg's largest daily newspaper.
-Since then I've shot over twelve hundred (1200!) assignments for them.
-Since only a part of the photos I submit end up getting used, even factoring in both print and online use; I'm posting all my sports pictures on my personal sports photography website (photo.lu) too, to give them a bit of a second life.
+A month later, I started working as a freelance photographer for Luxemburger Wort, Luxembourg’s largest daily newspaper.
+Since then I’ve covered around 1600 assignments for them.
+Since only a part of the photos I submit end up getting used, even factoring in both print and online use; I’m posting all my sports pictures on my personal sports photography website (www.photo.lu) too, to give them a bit of a second life.

 From 2004 to 2009, I traveled to the United States whenever I could get time off work, usually about four weeks per year.
 My travels were very much focused on photography, and I was often car-camping to get as near as possible to scenic locations in the deserts and mountains of the American Southwest.
 Unfortunately, I haven’t been able to keep up this kind of dedication in subsequent years.